 Click anywhere on the map, outside the pin.
 And a little window will appear.

 Click on the “Clicca qui” and you will be able to download a detailed pdf report of the physical and chemical characteristics of the water with the micro-composition and quantities of relevant elements. you are drinking.

 All this talk about water quality has made us thirsty.

-Due to the summer 2017 water emergency Acea decided to temporarily and gradually close part of the 2800 public “Nasoni“.
+Due to the summer 2017 water emergency Acea had to temporarily and gradually close part of the 2800 public “Nasoni“.
 Some, however, have been fully operational.
-Check this map if you are looking for the closest water fountain in Rome and you will find the closest nasone in you area!

 Besides being a basic human right, access to drinking water is essential for keeping good health.
 At a micro-level, water contains elements that are essential for sustaining good health, which may result toxic when their concentration is excessive.